ezhuk/wear/README.md

 ## Building

 * Import the project into Android Studio.
-* Build and run on Android Wear or Wear AVD.
+* Build and run on Android Wear or Wear AVD (do not forget to pair with a handset).

 ## License